vitrivr/vitrivr-engine/README.md

 `pgVector` and defines fields for image and video ingestion, including a CLIP feature extractor and a thumbnail exporter.

+If you are using Docker, please review the config files in `example-configs/docker`.

 <details>
 <summary><code>config-schema.json</code></summary>